The Chow Chow is a breed of dog that originates from China. It has been around for centuries and is one of the oldest breeds in the world.

 If you have the time and patience to work with this breed, you should be able to learn a large variety of tricks.

 Because the Chow Chow is a natural hunter that has been around for hundreds of years in China, there is little doubt they can perform well in obedience training if given enough practice.
-It’s important to establish yourself as the alpha dog during training, so the dog understands who’s boss; don’t underestimate this part because it will allow you (and others) to handle your pet without hassle once they get older safely.
+It’s important to establish yourself as the alpha dog during training, so the dog understands who’s boss; don’t underestimate this part because it will allow you (and others) to handle your pet safely without hassle once they get older.

 Again, because of their thick fur coat, Chow Chows also require more grooming than other dogs.
 Some people will suggest that you buy a dog brush with rubber bristles to help deal with the shedding.